 This over payment would then be saved on their account for the next time an invoice is sent out where it will be automatically deducted from the new amount.

 The Overpayments feature works in exactly the same way if you have overpaid one of your suppliers.
 First, select Supplier Payment as your transaction type, choose your supplier and select the invoice you have overpaid.
-Then enter the Payment Total followed by the Overpayment total.
+Then enter the Payment Total, and Pandle will auto-populate the Overpayment total.

 The amount you have overpaid will then stay on the account and automatically offset against the next invoice you are issued from your supplier.